 Near-Fault Effects

-In the near-source region of an earthquake, generally < 20 to 60 km from the source, ground characteristics motions can be influence by two phenomena that result in long-period velocity pulses that can have detrimental effects on building structures (e.g., Hall et al. 1995; Sasani and Bertero 2000; Alavi and Krawinkler 2001).
+In the near-source region of an earthquake, generally < 20 to 60 km from the source, ground characteristics motions can be influenced by two phenomena that result in long-period velocity pulses that can have detrimental effects on building structures (e.g., Hall et al. 1995; Sasani and Bertero 2000; Alavi and Krawinkler 2001).
 The presence of “near-fault effects” in the ground motions will depend on, among other factors, the fault rupture mechanism (i.e., strike slip or dip slip), the direction of rupture propagation on the fault relative to the location of the site, and the amount of permanent ground displacement (or off-set) on the fault due to the fault rupture.
 The resulting near-fault effects have been categorized as rupture directivity (or “directivity”) and fling step (or “fling”), each resulting from distinct processes.
 The processes causing these effects and the components of the motions that manifest the near-fault effects are discussed in the following.

 Rupture Directivity: Rupture directivity (or "directivity") is a Doppler-type phenomenon resulting from the approximate equality of the fault rupture and shear wave velocities.
 In the case of forward directivity for strike-slip ruptures, the horizontally polarized shear waves that propagate in the same direction as the rupture constructively interfere with each other, arriving at a site as a large amplitude, single-sided displacement pulse or a large amplitude, double-sided velocity pulse in the horizontal strike-normal component of motion (e.g., Somerville et al. 1997).
 This is illustrated in Figure 2-9.
 In contrast, reverse directivity occurs when the horizontally polarized shear waves propagate in the opposite direction as the rupture.
 As a result, the seismic energy arrives at a site as a sequential series of low-amplitude, single-sided displacement pulses or double-sided velocity pulses in the horizontal strike-normal component of motion, as illustrated in Figure 2-9.
 The strike-parallel component of motion is not affected by either the forward or reverse directivity effects.
 However, as noted by Shahi and Baker (2011) the irregular geometry of many fault ruptures makes the identification of strike-parallel and strike-normal components of motion difficult.